KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Bar bar
 ![](recap-of-djangocon-us-2023-images/press-crepes-bar.jpg)

 Black Forest Latte... the foam was silky smooth.
-Delicious!
+Delicious! ("a combination of our house-made chocolate-sauce and cherry syrup")
 ![](recap-of-djangocon-us-2023-images/press-crepes-silky-black-forest-latte.jpg)

 The Down Home breakfast crepe ("bacon with scrambled eggs and hoop cheese")